-Traditional search volume is declining.
-Gartner predicts a 25% drop in conventional search queries by the end of 2026, and the destination of those queries is no secret.
+Gartner projects a 25% decline in traditional search volume by the end of 2026.
 Google AI Overviews now reaches over two billion monthly users.
-ChatGPT serves 800 million weekly.
-Perplexity processes hundreds of millions of queries each month.
-The shift from search engines to answer engines is no longer a forecast — it is the present operating environment.
+ChatGPT serves 900 million weekly.
+Perplexity processed 780 million queries in May 2025 alone, growing more than 20% month over month.
+The shift from search engines to answer engines is not a forecast.
+It is the present operating environment.

 This shift has created a new discipline: Generative Engine Optimization (GEO).
 If your business relies on being found online, understanding GEO is no longer optional.